ClonedOne/PacketStreamDevice/README.md

    instance of the device file
  - the range of device file minor numbers supported by the driver (it could be the interval [0-255] or not)

+###Design

+The module was designed considering no a-priori assumption on the usage model (such as frequent short messages or sporadic long messages).
+Concurrency is granted through the use of mutex objects and a read and  write queues are provided for each file, to allow blocking and non-blocking access modes.

+Each file is organized as a linked list of data segments.
+The main data structures employed are:

+ - minor_file
+    - current number of connected clients and amount of data contained
+    - current data segment size and maximum file size for writing operations
+    - read/write access mutex
+    - read and write wait queues
+    - current access and operational modes (blocking/non-blocking, packet/stream)
+    - pointers to the first and last segments of the maintained linked list
+ - segment
+    - segment length
+    - pointer to next segment
+    - pointer to the actual data buffer

+The two segment pointers are used for fast access to data during read and write operations given the FIFO semantic.